El teu telèfon està a punt de deixar de ser teu.

 Totes les aplicacions i dispositius, arreu del món, sense excepció.

-L'agost de 2025, Google va anunciar un nou requisit: a partir del setembre de 2026, tots els desenvolupadors d'aplicacions d'Android hauran de registrar-se centralment amb Google abans que el seu programari es pugui instal·lar en qualsevol dispositiu.
+L'agost de 2025, Google va anunciar un nou requisit: a partir del 2027, tots els desenvolupadors d'aplicacions d'Android hauran de registrar-se centralment amb Google abans que el seu programari es pugui instal·lar en qualsevol dispositiu.
 No només les aplicacions de la Play Store: totes.
 Això inclou aplicacions compartides entre amics, distribuïdes a través de F-Droid, o creades per aficionats per a ús personal.
 Desenvolupadors independents, comunitats, organitzacions i aficionats quedaran exclosos de poder desenvolupar i distribuir el seu programari.

 El registre requereix: